johnshu2022/odin-recipes/README.md

 # odin-recipes

-This project is an index page with recipes.
-I will be coming back later to add CSS and things.
+This project is the Odin recipes page.
+By the end of this project I will have demonstrated that I am familiar with HTML and it's use in web page development.